In everyday language, work and employment are synonyms. We use them interchangeably to refer to how we make a living.

 Labour force = current supply of labour for the production of goods and services in exchange for pay or profit.

-For employed people, their main form of work and their labour force status are the same: employment.
-For people whose main form of work is something different than employment, their labour force status depends on whether or not they are looking for a job and whether or not they are available for one.
+For people who are not in employment, their labour force status depends on whether or not they are looking for a job and whether or not they are available for one.
 Those who are not employed but are seeking and available for employment are considered unemployed, and the rest are outside the labour force.

 Unemployment = people of working age not in employment, looking for employment and available for employment.